ktaylor63/southeast/site/content/articles/on-the-front-lines.md

     - 'North Carolina'
     - 'Prescribed Fire'
     - 'South Carolina'
-updated: 'July 20th, 2018'
+updated: 'August 1st, 2018'
 ---

-{{< youtube id="4UaSQ9DqqQ4" title="On the front lines: Wildland firefighters training program pulls diverse youth into service" >}}
+{{< youtube id="4UaSQ9DqqQ4" title="On the front lines: Wildland firefighters training program pulls diverse youth into service" credit="Video by Nicole Vidal, USFWS." >}}

 **Box Springs, Georgia** &mdash; Austin Griffin “never had a father figure” and his mom has been in and out of jail most of his life.
 Stephen McGuin’s little brother was shot and killed last year in Atlanta.

 Fire might yet be the young men’s salvation.

-Griffin and McGuin are training to become wildland firefighters, an odd career choice given their unusual, at-times troubled backgrounds.
+Griffin and McGuin are training to become wildland firefighters, an odd career choice given their at-times troubled backgrounds.
 Yet they’re perfect fits for a still-new training program crafted by The Nature Conservancy (TNC) to put a diverse and economically disadvantaged cadre of young men and women on the front firefighting lines.

 Everybody seems to benefit.
 The Conservancy gets help propagating longleaf pine forests while introducing a hard-to-reach demographic to careers in nature.
 Firefighting groups like the U.S. Fish and Wildlife Service (Service) get a pipeline of potential recruits.
 And young adults like Griffin and McGuin get training, job leads and, possibly, one-way tickets out of dead-end situations.